DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/execution.md

     Device Property ("Device Model")
     your-device-model-number ("eval-kit")

+These properties will be matched against the information the device provides about itself during the onboarding process.
+If it matches the template, the template will be selected to configure the device.
+Click on "Next".

 ![KEYNOA](/img/KEYNOA/MQTT-template-2.png)

-4. This property will be matched against the information the device provides about itself during the onboarding process.
-When it matches the template will be selected to configure the device.
-Click on "Next".
-5. Give the template an identifier.
+4. Give the template an identifier.

     Identifier Name ("Thingsboard MQTT template")

 ![KEYNOA](/img/KEYNOA/MQTT-template-3.png)

-6. Click on "Save".
+5. Click on "Save".
 ### Upload Voucher
 1. You have now created the setup for your device to be onboarded.
-Now upload the voucher you received to KEYNOA.
+Now upload the received voucher to KEYNOA.
 ![KEYNOA](/img/KEYNOA/upload-voucher.png)

 2. Select the voucher via the file selector.